If you are short on time:

 “Madrid highlights a broader trend.
 Even diversified student housing ecosystems are no longer sufficient to absorb growing student demand.”

-Senior Real Estate Consultant, BONARD
+Real Estate Consultant, BONARD